-Is the course taught by a highly experienced, university-level instructor?
+Does the TEFL school offer courses taught by highly experienced, university-level instructors?

 Does your TEFL / TESOL course include a practicum/hands-on element to the class?

-Note: Some schools will claim that their courses incorporate student teaching, but in reality, their courses only incorporate role playing with other teachers-in-training.
-This does meet international standards and such courses will not be recognized by potential employers around the globe.
+Note: Some schools will claim that their courses incorporate student teaching, but in reality, their courses only incorporate role-playing with other teachers-in-training.
+This does not meet international standards and such courses will not be recognized by potential employers around the globe.

-Will you receive the attention of an expert Admissions Advisor who will provide honest and straightforward information about courses and working abroad before you even put down a dime for a course?
+Another important element when looking for the best TEFL school is assistance and support provided before you enroll.
+Will you receive the attention of an expert Admissions Advisor who will provide honest and straightforward information about courses as well as working abroad and online before you even pay for the course?

-Will you receive FREE lifetime job search guidance, including personal attention and service, from experienced career advisors, who will provide you with insight and knowledge regarding every matter related to finding a suitable job from writing an international resume and cover letter to negotiating a contract and understanding visa regulations?
+Another major element to consider, and probably the most important one since it has to do with helping you find your English teaching job, is the support you'll receive after you enroll in your TEFL course.
+Will you receive FREE lifetime job search guidance, including personal attention and service, from experienced career advisors, who will provide you with insight and knowledge regarding every matter related to finding a suitable job from writing an international resume and cover letter, to negotiating a contract and understanding visa regulations?

 - Are you working with a “real live” person?
 Or will the school just send you a few links to a couple of job boards?

 - Is the school charging you extra money for job search guidance and placement?
-Do you have to pay for a job a placement?
+Do you have to pay for job placement?

 - Does the job search guidance expire?

-When looking at different TEFL / TESOL courses, ask yourself, does this price/offer sound too good to be true?
-Can I really expect to receive a professional-level certification and high quality job placement assistance from a $200 course, or even a $500 TEFL class?
-The typicaly costs of a professional TEFL TESOL 120 hour certification course will range from $1,600 - $2,000 USD depending on operating costs (real estate, paying highly qualified instructors, etc.).
+- Does this price/offer sound too good to be true?
+Can I really expect to receive a professional-level certification and high-quality job placement assistance from a $200 course, or even a $500 TEFL class?
+The typical cost of a professional TEFL / TESOL 120-hour certification course will range from $1,600 - $2,000 USD depending on operating costs (real estate, paying highly qualified instructors, etc.)

-Can I really learn the skills I need to teaching English at a professional level, by taking a self-paced, solo online course or a two-day weekend course in a hotel room?
+Can I really learn the skills I need to teach English at a professional level by taking a self-paced, solo online course or a two-day weekend course in a hotel room?

 There is no secret that you get what you pay for.
 You should consider your education as an investment of your time and money that will never diminish in value.
-You will get out of it what you put into it and investing in a quality certification will pay off both in your ability to gain employment during economically challenging times, and the satisfaction you will enjoy from knowing that you will provide your students with a rewarding educational experience.
+You will get out of it what you put into it.
+Investing in a quality certification will pay off both in your ability to gain employment during economically challenging times, and in the satisfaction you will enjoy from knowing that you will provide your students with a rewarding educational experience.